uselagoon/dbaas-controller/README.md

 ## Overview

-The dbaas-controller is designed to be used by Lagoon, specifically focusing provisioning database access for Lagoon workloads.
+The dbaas-controller is designed to be used by Lagoon, specifically focusing on provisioning database access for Lagoon workloads.
 The dbaas-controller aims to facilitate easier updates, migrations, and overall management of database resources in Lagoon environments.

 It allows for provisiong and deprovisioning of shared MySQL/MariaDB, PostgreSQL, and MongoDB databases.

 ## Installation

 See [lagoon-charts](https://github.com/uselagoon/lagoon-charts)

-## Previously Used Operator

-The existing [DBaaS operator](https://github.com/amazeeio/dbaas-operator), while reliable, has several issues that complicate the upgrade and migration processes.
-The reliance on CRDs for storing critical information makes it challenging to update consumers without risking deprovisioning and data loss.
-Additionally, changing an environment type after creation can cause errors with deprovisioning, leading to a suboptimal experience.

-The current DBaaS operator uses a Provider CRD to contain provisioning details and allows providers to be pooled by sharing the same type.
-It interacts with Lagoon environments by creating a Consumer CRD with the requested provider type, which then triggers the provisioning of database resources.
-Proposed Solution

 ## Differences from the Existing Operator